-The Board of Censors is the body responsible for the oversight of the Training Program.
-The BoC functions as a working party that reports to the Fellowship Programs Standing Committee for all matters related to completion of the Training Program and advice regarding final year Registrars proceeding to exams.
+The Board of Censors is the body responsible for the oversight of the Specialisation Training Program.
+The BoC functions as a working party that reports to the Fellowship Programs Standing Committee for all matters related to completion of the Specialisation Training Program and advice regarding final year registrars proceding to exams.
 The Board of Censors has a member from each discipline with responsibility for a given year cohort.
 This person will liaise with the facilitators and registrars within their discipline cohort.
 Communication between the facilitator and Board of Censors discipline specific member occurs on a regular basis, usually immediately prior to (monthly) Board of Censors meetings.
 Facilitators are encouraged to draw upon the practical support and resources provided by their discipline specific Board of Censors member and to participate in the biennial facilitator teleconferences.
-Facilitators or registrars may contact their Board of Censors discipline specific member or cassistance in how to manage any issues of concern.
+Facilitators or registrars may contact their Board of Censors discipline specific member with any issues or for guidance/assistance in how to manage any issues of concern.